peal/vole/vole-roadmap.md

 Roadmap for vole
 ================

-Vole is intended to be a replacement for ferret, implementing GraphBacktracking
+Vole is intended to be a replacement for ferret, implementing the graph backtracking framework.

 Core